pasteur-dev/pasteur/README.md

 ```

 ### Synthesizing the MIMIC-IV Datasets
-MIMIC-IV is a large dataset we can partition in a variety of ways to create
+MIMIC-IV is a large dataset we can partition in a variety of ways to create synthetic datasets.
-synthetic datasets.
 You need physionet credentials to download the data.

-Here, we run the MIMIC Admissions dataset, which is a tabular dataset created
-from the admissions table of MIMIC-IV when combined with the patients table.
+Here, we run the MIMIC Admissions dataset, which is a tabular dataset created from the admissions table of MIMIC-IV when combined with the patients table, and the MIMIC billion dataset, which is a collection of columns from ICU Chart events, along with some columns from the patients and ICU stays tables duplicated to reach 1 billion rows.
 ```bash
 # Download (you will be prompted for your credentials)
 # takes a while to download